 Enough of the rhetorical questions and statements.
-Let’s briefly look at a few investment vehicles in the true fashion of Debunqed so as not to confuse ourselves with the financial jargon – the main “off-putter” for people paying attention to investing in the first place.
+Let’s briefly look at a few investment vehicles in the true fashion of Debunqed.

-The least risky and tends to suit the most patient of investors.
-Usually, someone who loves to watch paint dry.
+This is the least risky investing vehicle and tends to suit patient investors.
+Usually, it is for you if yo are the kind that loves to watch paint dry. 🙂

-The only risk is using a non-government backed bank.
-The higher the amount invested the better the interest rate – so this benefits the already wealthy.
-Some savings accounts are even known to offer 0% or fractional decimal interest rates which are calculated nominally.
+Your only risk would be using a non-government backed bank for it.
+The higher the amount you invest, the better the interest rate you get.
+So this basically benefits the already wealthy.
+Some savings accounts are even known to offer you 0% or fractional decimal interest rates which are calculated nominally.

-So it begs the question – why even consider putting your money here?
-Well, utilizing this investment strategy helps with a good credit score.
-This comes in handy when you apply for loans or obtaining financial backing to start a new venture for example.
+So it begs the question – why would you even consider putting your money in savings?
+Well, using this investment strategy helps with a good credit score.
+That comes in handy when you apply for loans or obtaining financial backing to start your new business.
 So they do have some use.

 Risk level: Little to none.

-This is the golden nest egg of investing – if you can raise a bond for property or inherit one.
+This is the golden nest egg of investing – that is if you can raise the bond for property or inherit one.

 Getting in is the difference between having a spender or an investor’s mentality.

-What do we mean?
-Well, in the sense that if you can save up for a deposit to buy a brand-new luxury car, you could and should do the same for a house.
+What do we mean by this?
+Well, if you can save up for a deposit to buy a brand-new luxury car, you could and should do the same for a house.

 That way each “monthly rent” payment goes towards something you will eventually own.
-You can also buy to rent and the income generated from the tenant will pay the bond.
+You could also buy-to-rent.
+The income generated from the tenant (rent) will help you pay off the bond.

-Consider the appreciation value of properties in your local area over the years.
-Food for thought.
-But like anything valuable, you must be prepared to maintain its upkeep – the cost being more than your weekly carwash.
+Consider the appreciation value of property in your local area over the years.
+But like anything valuable, you must be prepared to maintain its upkeep – the costs will be more than your weekly carwash.

-But in the long-run when you realize its future value you will be able to downgrade and have some extra cash to spend.
-You might get that car of your dreams or travel and see the world.
+In the long-run when you realize the greater future value, you could even downgrade to have some extra cash to spend.
+You could then get that car of your dreams or travel and see the world.

 Risk level: Low to moderate.

-The days of the stockbroker are numbered.
+The days of stockbrokers are numbered.
 Trading firms and hedge fund companies are slowly being replaced by AI computers.
-These days, as an individual, you can take full charge of a portfolio of equities, CFDs, Futures, Commodities, Options, Forex and Cryptocurrency (now the hot favourites) directly from your laptop, tablet or mobile phone.
+These days, you can take full charge of a portfolio of equities, CFDs, Futures, Commodities, Options, Forex and Cryptocurrency directly from your laptop.

 There are a number of online trading platforms out there so it is a good idea to go with the accredited ones.

-One of the key benefits is that they all offer a free trial – which often gives you a mock simulated account – not only a great way to learn about the tools but you get to study the above-mentioned markets.
+One of the key benefits is that they all offer a free trial – which often gives you a mock .account.
+That’s a great way to learn about the tools and the above-mentioned markets.

 Risk level: High to Excessive.

-As the name suggests it is derived from a pool of funds from a specific institution or industry and is often offered by institutions as a supplement to retirement plans (pensions and annuities).
+As the name suggests it is derived from a pool of funds from a specific institution or industry.
+Mutual funds are offered by institutions as a supplement to retirement plans (pensions and annuities).

-They offer you a return (often a stable monthly or quarterly pay-out) based on a fixed term that is not accessible immediately by the investor.
+They offer you a return (often a stable monthly or quarterly pay-out) based on a fixed term that you agree on with your portfolio manager.

-The offering institution would then apply the pooled monthly contributions from members to a diverse portfolio to spread the risk.
+The offering institution would then apply your pooled monthly contributions into a diverse portfolio to spread your risk exposure.

-They do however require the management and attention of a portfolio manager and are thus susceptible to the principal-agent problem.
+This, however, requires the attention of a (paid) portfolio manager and is thus susceptible to the principal-agent problem.

 Risk level: Low to moderate.

-If you have some spare cash and don’t want to bear the risk and burden of running a business yourself, you can fund one that you believe will be successful.
+If you have some spare cash and don’t want to bear the risk and burden of running a business yourself, you can fund other people you believe will be successful.

-Confidence is placed by you on the owner and the offering.
-You can then state the terms for release of your funds such as a quarterly return on investment or a larger stake in the business and its profits.
+In this arrangement, confidence is placed by you on the owner and the offering.
+You can then state the terms for the release of your funds such as a quarterly return on investment or a larger stake in the business and its profits.

 Rapper Nas is known for his investment in Silicon Valley start-ups as a Venture Capitalist – which gives him a share in the companies he backs with the hope of it growing exponentially to increase that shareholding’s worth.

 Celebrities and sports stars usually have the capital to diversify their portfolio by investing in or starting up a new business.
-Such a notable venture is the Rapper/Producer Dr Dre’s Beats brand which Apple bought for 3 billion USD.
+One such notable venture was the one where Rapper/Producer Dre’s Beats brand got bought by Apple for three billion USD.